Datachick/dynamics365-guidance/guidance/implementation-guide/data-management-architecture.md

 ### What is data modeling?

-A data model is a visual model showing how data flows through your system and how different tables relate to each other.
+A data model is a visual model showing how data is recorded in your system and how different tables relate to each other.
 Data models define the relationship types between tables and abstract a database to a visual representation that is easy to understand.

 If your project requires creation of new tables to support storing data for some specific business processes, it's recommended that you create a data model to define and understand the schema and data flow.
 But if yours is largely a vanilla implementation or has minimal customizations, it might not be relevant.
 Discuss with your system integrator and solution architect to see what works best for your case.